-A Kenya holiday safari offers up a multitude of opportunities for exploration and excitement, thanks to the country’s diverse landscapes, wildlife-rich plains and inviting coastal regions.
-Kenya has some of the world’s best unfenced national parks and game reserves with some of the finest African flora and fauna.
-Top of the list of a safari of a lifetime in Kenya is the Great Migration in the Masai Mara, the yearly spectacular between August and October when millions of wildebeest, zebra and other plains game go in search of greener pastures.
-This in turn guarantees amazing sightings of predators like lions, cheetahs and hyenas.
+A Kenya holiday safari offers a multitude of opportunities for exploration and excitement, thanks to the country’s diverse landscapes, wildlife-rich plains and coastal regions.
+Kenya is home to some of the world’s best unfenced national parks and game reserves with some of Africa’s finest flora and fauna.
+At the top of the list for a once-in-a-lifetime safari experience in Kenya is witnessing the Great Migration in the Masai Mara.
+It’s a continous movement of millions of wildebeest, zebras and other plains game in search of food and water.
+Different parts of the migration can be observed at various times of the year, but the most dramatic and well-known part of the migration, where large herds cross the Mara River in the Masai Mara, typically takes place from around July to October.
+This, in turn guarantees amazing sightings of predators like lions, cheetahs and hyenas.

-Discover the best of Kenya by also including Amboseli National Park, renowned for its awe-inspiring views of snow-capped Mount Kilimanjaro across the border in Tanzania and its large elephant herds.
-Kenya’s northern reserves, like Mount Kenya National Park and the Lewa Wildlife Conservancy, promise encounters with unusual Kenya wildlife like gerenuk, beisa oryx and the Somali ostrich.
+Discover the best of Kenya by including Amboseli National Park, renowned for its beautiful views of snow-capped Mount Kilimanjaro across the border in Tanzania and its large elephant herds.
+Kenya’s northern reserves, like Mount Kenya National Park and the Lewa Wildlife Conservancy, offer opportunities to observe unusual Kenya wildlife such as gerenuk, beisa oryx and the Somali ostrich.
 There are also more than enough opportunities to experience the cultural side of life in Kenya, including getting to know more about the lifestyle and traditions of the Maasai and Samburu tribes.
 For a perfect bush and beach holiday, choose Kenya for the safari of a lifetime.

-The Kenyan capital of Nairobi is a bustling hub of museums, galleries and markets and is regarded as the gateway to wilderness areas of epic proportions.
+The Kenyan capital of Nairobi is a hub of museums, galleries and markets and is regarded as the starting point for exploring wilderness areas.
 A strong theme of traditional Kenyan culture is evident throughout the city while a variety of restaurants offer a mixture of African and European fusion.

-The Masai Mara National Reserve, home of the Great Migration, is undoubtedly the star attraction among Kenya wildlife safaris.
-Bordering the Serengeti National Park in Tanzania, it is one of the world’s most astonishing wilderness corridors.
-Over 100 different mammals and more than 570 Kenyan bird species roam this vast expanse.
+The Masai Mara National Reserve is famous for the Great Migration and is undoubtedly the star attraction among Kenya wildlife safaris.
+It borders the Serengeti National Park in Tanzania and forms one of the world’s most amazing wilderness areas.
+More than 100 mammals species and over 570 types of birds wander through this vast landscape.

 Lake Naivasha is another natural gem within easy reach of Nairobi.
 A unique Kenya safari experience with large pods of hippos and flocks of flamingos awaits at this freshwater lake in the Great Rift Valley.